Artemis-CtrlAltDel/STA-Mobile-Academy-iOS-Test/README.md

-#### STA-Mobile-Academy-iOS-Test
+STA-Mobile-Academy-iOS-Test
 <br />
-Test completed within 1 day during my time as a mobile developer intern at SQLi company.
-The app is simply a Todos creation with the possibility to notify when the app is in the background or killed.
+IOS test as an intern at SQLi.
+App: Simple Todo creation with local notifications.